 Character Set Encoding - Often abbreviated to just 'encoding'.
 A specific representation of a character set as bytes or bits of data.
 A character set encoding is usually identified by a standard character set encoding name or a recognized alias name, or by a coded character set identifier or CCSID [CCSID].
 These identifiers are standardized.
 The names and aliases are standardized by the IANA [IANA] (where unfortunately, they are called character set names).
 CCSIDs are an industry standard.
 Examples of character set encoding names are UTF-8, USASCII, GB2312, ebcdic-cp-it, ISO-8859-5, UTF-16BE, Shift_JIS.
 There are also additional DFDL standard character set encodings, see DFDL Standard Encoding.
 The DFDL standard also allows for implementation-defined character set encodings to be supported.

 Character Width - The number of code units or alternatively the number of bytes or bits used to represent a character in a specific character set encoding is called the character width.
 Encodings are either fixed width (all characters encoded using the same width), or variable-width (different characters are encoded using different widths).
 For example, the UTF-32 character set encoding has 4-byte character width, whereas USASCII has a 1-byte character width.
-UTF-8 is variable width, and any specific character has width 1, 2, 3, or 4 bytes.
+UTF-8 is variable width, and any specific character in that encoding has width 1, 2, 3, or 4 bytes.
 See also Fixed-Width Character Encoding and Variable-Width Character Encoding.

 Code Point - The integer that identifies a character within a character set encoding.
 A code point is represented by one or more code units.
 When a character set is fixed width, then there is no distinction between a code unit and a code point.
 For Unicode character set encodings, there is no distinction between a character code and a code point.
 Examples: